marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 #### Configuring External Logon with Microsoft Account

-Keep in mind that external logon services are not aware of your application, and vice versa.
+Keep in mind that external login services are not aware of your application, and vice versa.
 Both parties need a configuration that defines which applications / services will be involved in the authentication process.

-Let's create the necessary configuration so that our users can use their Microsoft accounts (@ hotmail.com, @ outlook.com, etc.) as a means of login for our application.
+Let's create the configuration needed so that our users can use their Microsoft accounts (@hotmail.com, @outlook.com, etc.) as a means of login for our application.

 First, the Microsoft authentication service needs to know our application.
 We need to enter the address of the service called Microsoft Application Registration Portal https://apps.dev.microsoft.com and create the settings for our application.